TransGirlCodes/TransGirlCodes/README.md

 Hi, I'm Sabrina.

-- Former professional Bioinformatician
+#### Career
+##### Academia
 - PhD in Evolutionary Genomics.
     - The role genetic exchange and gene flow play in the adaptation of organisms to dynamic environments or situations such as "evolutionary arms-races".
-  - Worked as a bioinformatician working on a wide range of problems and projects:
+- Bioinformatician working on a wide range of problems and projects:
     - Population genomics of fungi using HiFi read data to construct de-novo genomes.
     - Development of a hybrid genome assembler framework.
     - Assembling complex polyploid genomes.
     - Assembling pangenomes.

+##### Industry
+- Software and Infrastructure developer for Actuarial and Financial departments for a well-known UK GI Company.

-### Highlighted work
+#### Highlighted work

 __Software projects__